bomeyer/bw_backendsite/Documentation/DeveloperCorner.rst

 In version 1.2.0 the rendering was changed to use Fluid templates.
 This enables the extension to render the iFrame element by itself.
 This leaves a small border around the content colored by the TYPO3 backend style sheet.
-You may have to either chnage the default background color of TYPO3 or your backend pages template to adjust to this.
+You may have to either change the default background color of TYPO3 or your backend pages template to adjust to this.

 The default action for the modules were changed to 'Index' rather than 'List'.